$LevyIO

 2. Strategic Roth Conversions in Low-Income Years

-Each year before RMDs begin, calculate your "conversion headroom" — how much of your traditional IRA can be converted to Roth while staying within your current marginal bracket.
-Converting to fill the 12% bracket ($23,851–$96,950 for MFJ in 2026) is almost always worthwhile for accounts that will be subject to 22% or higher rates once RMDs stack on top.
+Each year before RMDs begin, calculate your "conversion headroom" — how much of your traditional IRA can be converted to Roth while staying within your intended marginal bracket.
+For 2026 married filing jointly returns, the 12% bracket runs from taxable income over $24,800 through $100,800; filling that bracket can be attractive only after checking IRMAA, state tax, cash flow, and estate goals.

 3. 0% Long-Term Capital Gains Harvesting